Janushankan/Janushankan/README.md

 <h3 align="left">A passionate front-end developer from Sri Lanka.</h3>

-I am a dedicated Web Developer, specializing in Front-End Development.
-With a sharp problem-solving acumen and excellent communication skills, I bring over two years of experience in crafting compelling Front-End solutions and collaborating on various projects.
-My unwavering passion lies in creating top-tier products through Front-End Development.
-I possess a strong foundation in Front-End technologies and a remarkable ability to swiftly adapt to new tools and technologies, ensuring my seamless contribution to your team.
+Final-year undergraduate pursuing a Bachelor of Science in Computer Science and Technology at Uva Wellassa University of Sri Lanka.
+Passionate about Front-End Development and Mobile App Development, with a strong focus on React Native and JavaScript frameworks.

+I have over two years of experience working with the MERN stack (MongoDB, Express, React, Node.js) and RESTful APIs to build scalable web and mobile applications.
+Skilled in HTML, CSS, JavaScript, React.js, and React Native, with a proven ability to solve complex problems and integrate backend services efficiently.

+Adaptable and always eager to learn new technologies, I am excited to collaborate on open-source projects and contribute to innovative solutions.

 - 🌱 I’m currently learning **Computer Science and Technology(CST) degree program at Uva Wellassa University of Sri Lanka.**